mweerts/42-projects/common-core/webserv/README.md

 	* Treat RequestHandler::sendResponse() as deprecated; all responses should go through the partial-send/streaming pipeline 	you now have.

 ## To do Lucas ##
+- [ ] fix this "[ERROR] Error parsing request: 413 body size exceeds limit" when uploading
 - [ ] handle transfer-encoding header and chunked request
 - [ ] Integrate uploads (POST) with FileWriteStream: wire client POLLIN → inBuf_ → file POLLOUT, with body completion flags and backpressure.
-- [ ] Add buffer thresholds (64KB/16KB) to enable/disable interests dynamically.
 - [ ] Implemented non-blocking static file streaming via file FDs + poll; one-op-per-event.
-- [ ] Added header-only send and partial body sending.
+- [ ] make a wrapper for send
-- [ ] Extended poll loop to include aux FDs and route events back to connections.

 ## Tests ##
 * Tests: